fermintm/TAB5-WEATHER-CLOCK-TMP711V2/README.md

 You can modify the entire project to your liking, adding or modifying options.
 If you publish the code, please note that I was the main creator.
 Thank you very much.
 NOTE: The project displays values, buttons, sliders, and other elements in Spanish.
 It's easy to translate into other languages.

+INSERT YOUR OPENWEATHERMAP API KEY AND BURN WITH ARDUJINO IDE.
 NOT BURN WITH M5BURNER!!
 Use Arduino ide!